One of the largest upticks in hospitalizations creates staff fatigue

 Wesley reports of the 28 COVID-19 patients that are in the hospital, 20 are in the ICU.

-Ascension Via Christi St. Francis reporter more than half are in the ICU.
+Ascension Via Christi St. Francis reported more than half are in the ICU.

 COVID-19 ICU Nursing Manager at Ascension Via Christi St. Francis said she’s seeing one of the largest upticks in her unit this far.